EPFL-ENAC/MANSLAB-IBOIS-EESD-timberstone/.github/ISSUE_TEMPLATE/performance.md

 ## Benchmarks

-How poorly does `unhcr` perform?
+How poorly does this perform?
 To find out, we recommend you to use the [`lighthouse`](https://developer.chrome.com/docs/lighthouse/overview/) and take screenshots of the results displayed in your browser.